Monday, 28 January 2019

 I think it would be right to say that most Christians today believe that God still speaks to people through dreams.

 There are more than a few believers, however, who deny that He does this.
-They claim that He stopped speaking in this way in the first century around the time the apostles all died.
-In their view, all supposed messages from God in dreams today are purely natural experiences, or perhaps even have a demonic origin at times.
+They claim that He stopped speaking in this way in the first century around the time the last apostle died.
+In their view, all supposed messages from God in dreams today are purely natural experiences or perhaps even have a demonic origin at times.

 I am convinced that God does speak in dreams today, and in what follows I will argue for this position.
-I am sure that the idea that He no longer speaks in this way fits poorly with Scripture and stems from confused thinking about the role of the Bible in the Christian life.
+I am sure that the idea that He no longer speaks in this way fits poorly with Scripture and stems from mistaken ideas about the nature of the Bible and its role in the Christian life.

 Before getting into the arguments themselves, I think it will be good to begin by saying a few words about testimony of dreams.

-I have never been aware of God speaking to me in a dream myself, so unfortunately I can’t give any first-hand testimony.
-But I have heard or read other Christians say that they have experienced Him speaking in this way, and some of this testimony has struck me as highly likely to be genuine.
+I have never been aware of God speaking to me in a dream myself, so I can’t give any first-hand testimony.
+But I have read about and spoken to other Christians who say that they have experienced Him speaking in this way, and some of this testimony has struck me as highly likely to be genuine.

-First, something that I have come across repeatedly in recent years is reports of Muslim converts to the Christian faith, who claim that they became Christians because Jesus appeared to them in a dream.
+First, something I have come across many times in recent years is reports of Muslim converts to the Christian faith, who claim that they became Christians because Jesus appeared to them in a dream.

 Second, I can remember talking to a devout Christian woman a long time ago, who said that Jesus had appeared to her in a dream.
 She was going through a hard time at that point in her life.
 I forget exactly what happened in the dream, but I know that she was comforted and encouraged by the experience.

-It is impossible that this woman lied about what she experienced, and I think it is very doubtful that she was even making an honest mistake about the source of the dream.
+I am completely convinced that this woman was not lying about what she experienced, and I think it is very doubtful that she was even making an honest mistake about the source of the dream.

-Third, I recently spoke to another devout Christian woman, who told me how a dream helped her and her husband to move house.
-She saw a house in a dream, and then later, when they were aiming to move, a property that happened to be for sale was the one she saw in the dream.
-They understood this as God’s leading, and then bought that house.
+Third, a few years ago I spoke to another devout Christian woman, who told me how a dream helped her and her husband to move house.
+She saw a house in a dream, which was the first time that she saw that house.
+Then later, when they were aiming to move, a house that was for sale was the same as the one she had seen in the dream.
+They understood this as God’s leading and bought that house.

-Again, it is impossible that this woman was lying, and I think it is highly likely that this dream really was from God.
+I am certain that this woman wasn’t lying, and I think it is highly likely that this dream really was from God.

-From what I have seen, one of the main reasons why some Christians deny that God speaks in dreams today is because they think that if He did this, it would threaten the authority and finality of Scripture.
+From what I have seen, one reason why some Christians deny that God speaks in dreams today is because they think that if He did this, it would threaten the authority of Scripture.

-First, as regards the Bible’s authority, it should be obvious that none of the examples I gave above of God speaking in dreams remotely undermines the authority of Scripture.
+However, it should be obvious that none of the examples I gave above of God speaking in dreams even remotely stops the Bible being true or stops us being bound by what it teaches.
 And the same is true of all other dreams God gives in our day.
-Any revelation that God gives in dreams today always fits perfectly with the Bible.

-Second, as regards the Bible’s finality, again, dreams in no way undermine this.
-No revelation given by God in dreams today is designed to have scriptural authority or to apply to the whole Christian church.
-Revelation in dreams is on a far lower level than biblical revelation, and just applies to specific and individual situations.
-This revelation in no way adds to the Bible, which has, of course, been complete for the best part of two millennia.
+However, no revelation given by God in dreams today is designed to have scriptural authority or to apply to the whole Christian church.
+Revelation in dreams today is on a far lower level than biblical revelation, and just involves pieces of useful information that are given to individual Christians or churches to help them in some way.

 To begin with, the first example I gave above of Jesus appearing to Muslims in dreams concerns people who would not be intending to read the NT anyway.
 So in their case, the fact that the NT exists cannot possibly reduce the effectiveness of the dreams.